petal1976/free-genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 ### Clues and considerations
 - try and provide a non-nested bulleted list
 - talk about the vocabulary but try to leave out the russian words because the student can refer to the vocabulary table.

-Student Input: Did you see the raven this morning?
-They were looking at our garden.